osisoft/Edge-Data-Store-Docs/content/overview/eds-overview.md

 ## Edge Data Store data flow

 Edge Data Store can egress data to both PI Data Archive and AVEVA Data Hub.
-For more information, see [PI egress quick start](xref:piEgressQuickStart) and [AVEVA DATA HUB egress quick start](xref:ocsEgressQuickStart).
+For more information, see [PI egress quick start](xref:piEgressQuickStart) and [AVEVA Data Hub egress quick start](xref:ocsEgressQuickStart).

 The following diagram depicts the flow of data in Edge Data Store: